 It has been a while since we witnessed the bombs drop and sojourned through the aftermath in Fallout 4’s Boston, and it’s fair to say that few were left satisfied by Bethesda’s foray into multiplayer with Fallout 76, which was devoid of human NPCs, traditional questing, and basically all the things we’ve come to love about the series.
-Naturally then, we’re already itching to play Fallout 5 – unless that’s that pesky radroach bite.
+Naturally then, we’re already itching to play Fallout 5 – unless that’s that pesky Radroach bite.
 No, we’re pretty sure it’s excitement.

 Numbered releases in the Fallout series can be half a decade apart, so we could be waiting a long time before we can pick at the remains of a new Fallout location.
 So, for the moment, we’ll have to be satisfied with rumours and hearsay: there is little in terms of Fallout 5 news.
 We’ve compiled all the Fallout 5 information that’s currently out there below, along with our Fallout 5 wishlist.